larytet/MyPerfectThings/remotely-controled-taxi-truck.md

 Microwave is not a good solution for the city as well.

 *  Agreeements with the cellular providers can resolve some of the QoS problems.
-*  Dedicated marking on roads, dedictaed lanes which simplify the work for semi-autonomous cars.
+*  Dedicated marking on roads, dedicated lanes which simplify the work for semi-autonomous cars.

 Links